What is Structural Family Systems Theory & Therapy?Â

 Reframing: Sometimes the key to addressing mental health issues lies in seeing behaviors differently.
 Structural family therapists help families understand challenging moments not as problems, but as attempts to connect or cope.
 This shift in perspective often unlocks new possibilities for healing and creating healthier interactions.

 Restructuring: Like skilled architects, we help families design and build healthier boundaries that support better family functioning.
-This might mean helping parents align their approach, teaching age-appropriate independence, or finding the right balance in your unique family structure.
+This might mean helping parents align their approach, teaching age-appropriate independence, or finding the right balance within your unique structure.

 An online structural family systems theory training course.